Goa Hot Air Balloon – something more offbeat and romantic than most experiences you will know!

-Under the safe and knowledgeable direction of Rita, our flying pilot, who has been flying this thing for the past 16 years (yes, you read that correct, 16 years it was), we took to the skies, ooh-ing and ah-ing at the amazing landscapes blow us.
+Under the safe and knowledgeable direction of Rita, our flying pilot, who has been flying this thing for the past 16 years (out of which many years she has been flying the hot air balloon in Goa) we took to the skies, ooh-ing, and ah-ing at the amazing landscapes below us.

-With bug eyes and my mouth wide open, I forgot to take photos for the first few minutes, just trying to absorb it all in, honoring every moment.
-Then I quickly remembered I’m a blogger on a mission, and I started to take photos and videos like a fiend.
+With bug-eyes and my mouth wide open, I forgot to take photos for the first few minutes, absorbing it all in, carefully studying every moment.
+Then I quickly recalled I’m a blogger on a mission, and I started to take photos and videos like a machine.

-We flew for about 40 minutes, passing through traditional Goan houses and thousands upon thousands of palm trees standing perfectly erect.
-The ariel views of the city, from up over 2000 feet, were surprizingly dramatic.
+We flew for about 40 minutes, over traditional Goan houses, empty landscapes and palm trees.
+The ariel views of the city, from up over 2000 feet, were surprisingly dramatic.

 Now if you’re thinking that 9,900 Rupees, per person, is a bit too much, let’s walk through some surprising figures…

-Since any hot air balloon service, operating in India, requires to qualify the Indian Aircraft Rules & Civil Aviation Requirements, to get a license – all of its parts need to be imported from abroad.
+Since the license of hot air balloon in India requires to qualify the Indian Aircraft Rules & Civil Aviation Requirements, all of its parts need to be imported from abroad.
 Speaking of the costs, the basket that carries you costs about 11 Lakh Rupees, the burners cost some 9 Lakh Rupees and the Nylon parachute cloth, which makes the balloon, costs around 30 Lakh Rupees.
 In total, the entire setup goes over 55 Lakh Rupees.
 (US $80,000).
-And on top of that you need to pay your regular staff and other hefty repairing bills.
-Now that is some serious money, right?
+And on top of that, you need to pay your staff and bear the cost of regular repairing.
+Now that is serious money.

-But even if it costs a whopping 9,900 per person, the experience of flying in a Hot Air Balloon is out of the world.
-And I’d totally recommend it — particularly to my newly wed readers (because of its romantic nature!)
+But even if it costs a whopping 9,900 per person, the experience of flying in a Hot Air Balloon in Goa is out of the world.
+And I would totally recommend it — particularly to my newlywed readers (because of its romantic nature!)

-So next time you visit Goa, experience something beyond than just sipping beers by your favourite Beach Shack.
+So next time you visit Goa, experience something beyond than just sipping beers by your favorite Beach Shack.
 Experience something unconventional.
 Something far romantic.